-Israel, Palestinians battle in most serious Gaza violence since 2014 war
+Israel, Palestinians battle in worst Gaza aerial clashes since 2014 war

-GAZA/JERUSALEM (Reuters) - Israel carried out more air strikes on the Gaza Strip on Tuesday as Palestinians kept up rocket fire on Israeli territory in the worst surge of violence since a 2014 war.
+GAZA/JERUSALEM (Reuters) - Israel carried out more strikes on the Gaza Strip on Tuesday as Palestinians kept up rocket attacks on Israeli territory in the most serious exchanges of aerial fire since a 2014 war.

 The fighting - which has killed six Palestinians, five of them militants, and a Palestinian man in Israel since Monday -threatened to derail efforts by the United Nations, Egypt and Qatar to broker a long-term ceasefire and head off another major conflict in the impoverished, densely populated enclave.